shezdev/painLess/README.md

 ## Project Planning
 Here is a synopsis of our first day group planning session:

-* Check in with how everyone is, what they want to get out of the project at the end (good demonstration of best practices and great teamwork rather than flashy functionality), to make sure everyone is happy on the project going forward, that we all have an equal voice and listen to each other and we're open to feedback.
+* Check in with how everyone is, what they want to get out of the project at the end (demonstration of best practices and great teamwork), to make sure everyone is happy on the project going forward, that we all have an equal voice, listen to each other and are open to feedback.
 * Brainstorming success factors for our project and how we want to work e.g. Prioritising TDD, pairing, switching pairs frequently, importance of planning and thinking of architecture, stand-ups and retros, lessons learnt from peers and previous projects.
 * Trying to get everyone on the same page of understanding of the project idea, by first describing it almost in terms of what the user wants and needs, then drawing out how it could work (diagramming) and what the user might see (wireframes).
-* Trying to describe the project in one sentence.
+* Working on a one line description for this project.
 * Deciding on the MVP functionality by answering from the user's perspective and thinking what is the smallest thing we could do.
 * Writing user stories for the MVP.
 * Brainstorming how we could extend the functionality, then coming up with user stories for v2 and a list for v3.